 There are a few benches actually on the Walls -especially in the north corner, half of them in the tower at the angle of that corner.
-The Walls trail goes past several benches in the beautiful but sometimes crowded Museum Gardens [west corner of the trail], in the smaller and quieter Tower Gardens [south corner], in the even smaller and quieter gardens by the Red Tower [east corner] and in Exhibition Square [opposite Bootham Bar].
-A lovely lawn-less garden with benches has recently been created just inside the Walls at Peaseholme Green in the east corner of the trail.
+The Walls trail goes past several benches in the beautiful but sometimes crowded Museum Gardens [trail section13] P.13.5 , in the smaller and quieter Tower Gardens [south corner] P.9.10 , in the even smaller and quieter gardens by the Red Tower [trail section9] P.5.5. and in Exhibition Square [trail sections1 &13].
+A lovely lawn-less garden with benches has recently been created just inside the Walls at Peaseholme Green P.4.7.
 The entrance to this is 80 metres from the Walls trail.
-You find this easy-to-miss entrance on your right just before the Quilt Museum if you turn right [along the pavement] where the trail comes off the Walls 300 metres southeast of Monk Bar.
+You find this easy-to-miss entrance on your right just before the Quilt Museum if you turn right [along the pavement] where the trail comes off the Walls 300 metres south-east of Monk Bar. [trail section5]

-The Victorians built toilets for men at every bar, these have gone but both sexes now have toilets at Bootham Bar.
-Just outside the Walls, 100 metres from Micklegate Bar, are the Nunnery Lane car park toilets [turn left, staying on the pavement as you leave the city by the bar].
-There are no public toilets near the other bars but when the trail turns away from Clifford's Tower [in the middle of the south corner] you can leave the trail by walking clockwise around the Tower, staying on the pavement, when the pavement ends with a car park entrance there are toilets 30 metres in front of you.
-From Easter till the end of summer there are toilets open in the Museum Gardens -leave the trail by going first left after entering the gardens, then go first left again and they are on your right almost immediately.
+The Victorians built toilets for men at every bar, these have gone but both sexes now have toilets at Bootham Bar [trail section1].
+Just outside the Walls, 100 metres from Micklegate Bar, are the Nunnery Lane car park toilets [turn left, staying on the pavement as you leave the city by the bar] [trail section11].

+There are no public toilets near the other bars but when the trail turns away from Clifford's Tower [in the middle of the south corner] you can leave the trail by walking clockwise around the Tower, staying on the pavement, when the pavement ends with a car park entrance there are toilets 30 metres in front of you [trail section9].
+It is planned that all these toilets will be "upgraded" in 2014, they will then start to charge 40 pence -except to those using a special card to access the toilets for the disabled.